apache/cordova-mobile-spec/README.md

 The goal is to test mobile device functionality inside a mobile browser.
 Where possible, the Cordova API lines up with HTML 5 spec.
 Maybe down the road we could use this spec for parts of HTML 5, too :)

+### Requirements ###

+Various parts of this test suite communicate with external servers.
+Therefore, when you wrap up the test suite inside a Cordova application, make sure you add the following entries to the whitelist!

+- audio.ibeat.org
+- cordova-filetransfer.jitsu.com
+- apache.org (with all subdomains)
+- httpssss://example.com (bad protocol necessary)